coolinmc6/react-tic-toe/README.md

 [CodePen Starter](https://codepen.io/ericnakagawa/pen/vXpjwZ?editors=0010) |
 [CodePen Finished](https://s.codepen.io/ericnakagawa/debug/ALxakj)

+## What is React?

+- some good notes here, I should revisit

+## Getting Started

 - First step for me was to convert the one big index.jsx file into multiple component files
 - when converting, I have to remember to 'export default'.
 Here is an example for